STANDARD SUPP0RT AGREEMENT

 13.2 Relationship of the Parties.
 Both Parties agree that they are independent entities and that nothing in this Agreement creates a partnership, joint venture, fiduciary, agency, or affiliate relationship between the Parties.
 Each Party is solely responsible for the supervision, management, direction and payment of compensation and benefits to its own employees.

 13.3 Federal Government Provisions.
-If Client is directly or indirectly acquiring the Subscription on behalf of the U.S. Government, the software object code and source code that is delivered as part of the Subscription is classified as “Commercial Computer Product” and “Commercial Computer Documentation” developed at private expense and containing confidential information and trade secrets of Visibility, Inc. and its licensors, and is subject to “Restricted Rights” as that term is defined in the U.S. Federal Acquisition Regulations.
+If Client is directly or indirectly acquiring the Subscription on behalf of the U.S. Government, the Subscription is classified as “commercial items”, “commercial computer software” and “commercial computer software documentation” developed at private expense and containing confidential information and trade secrets of Visibility, Inc. and its licensors, and is subject to the terms and conditions of this Agreement and such additional terms as are agreed by the Parties in a properly executed writing and that are consistent with (a) the policies set forth in 48 C.F.R.
+12.212 (for civilian agencies); or (b) the policies set forth in 48 C.F.R.
+227.7202-1 and 22.7202-3 (for units of the Department of Defense).
 Manufacturer is: Visibility Software, LLC, 1215 Friend Street, Newberry, SC 29108, U.S.A.

 13.4 Force Majeure.
 No Party will be deemed in default of this Agreement to the extent that performance of its obligations or attempts to cure any breach are materially delayed or prevented by reason of any event that is beyond the reasonable control of that Party and could not reasonably have been foreseen and protected against by that Party, including any act of nature (including fire, earthquake or natural disaster) or act of government (such as war, terrorism or embargo), provided that the non-performing Party must give the other Party prompt written notice of the event.
-In the event the delay or nonperformance by Visibility as described in this Section 4 continues for a period of forty-five (45) consecutive days, Client may elect to terminate this Agreement by written notice no more than thirty (30) days’ after the end of the forty-five (45) day period, and receive a refund of any pre-paid fees for unused portions of the remaining Subscription Period.
 This Section 13.4 does not apply to payment obligations.

 13.5 Notices.
 Notices required under this Agreement to be in writing must be made by, and notice is deemed to have been duly given when, sent by confirmed email or deposited with an overnight courier with a reliable system for tracking delivery.
 Visibility shall deliver any written notice and invoice to the email address listed as the “Bill To Contact” in the most recent Order Form.
 Client shall deliver any written notice to: Visibility Software, LLC, Attn: General Counsel, 1215 Friend Street, Newberry SC, 29108, USA.
 Either Party may from time to time change the address for written notices by giving the other Party prior written notice of the change.